 The caretakers talked with great pride about the end-product of “mulch” that’s created by the process.
-There was also talk about breaking frozen cones in privy’s that remained open in the winter, and a few privy maintenance horror stories as well!
+There was also talk about breaking up frozen cones in privy’s that remained open in the winter, and a few privy maintenance horror stories as well!
 They apologized a time or two for talking about poop while I was eating freeze-dried food for dinner!

 The bottom line in all these conversations is that poop is a serious back country issue.
-I have a new found respect for all the volunteers and caretakers who work hard to maintain the trail and privy’s!
+I have a newfound respect for all the volunteers and caretakers who work hard to maintain the trail and privy’s!

 The Mileage Tug-of-War

 After a day or two in this stretch, I was still trying to catch up on some mileage from my short days into and out of Manchester.
 The footing on the trail improved a bit.
 I was making good time, but there was much to see along the way and I felt compelled to stop and enjoy the scenery.
-I had to resist the urge to just keep walking since the conditions were good and I felt great.
+I had to resist the urge to just keep walking even though the conditions were good, and I felt great.
 Sometimes it’s best to slow down and enjoy!

 At one point I caught a glimpse of a nice waterfall down in the hollow below the trail.
 When I got to where the trail forded the stream, I dropped my pack and climbed down on the rocks and cascades to explore and take photos.
 It was worth it.

 When I went back up over the falls to retrieve my pack, there were three AT thru-hikers I had run into a few times.
 They were filtering water in the stream.
 I mentioned how cool the falls were, but they just picked up their packs and moved on.
-They seemed to be stuck in the same tug-of-war I felt.
+They seemed to be stuck in the same tug-of-war that I felt.
 They needed to get miles in.
 Too bad, I thought at the time.